-The Legal Research Certificate Program is designed to provide law students of all ability levels with the research tools necessary for success in internships, externships, summer associate positions, or for your first position as a newly-minted attorney.
+The Certificate in Legal Research Program is designed to provide law students of all ability levels with the research tools necessary for success in internships, externships, summer associate positions, or for your first position as a newly-minted attorney.

 About the Program

 Students have the opportunity to select from a number of classes on different topics of research offered in both the Fall and Spring semesters.
 Topics cover a wide range of areas and will provide an excellent grounding as you begin to combine the knowledge gained in school with the actual practice of law.
-Students are free to attend as few or as many classes as desired; however, to complete the Certificate Program, students must attend a minimum of 5 live classes and earn 100% on 12 quizzes, including quizzes in 8 required subject areas, by the time they graduate.
+Students are free to attend as few or as many classes as desired; however, to complete the program, students must attend a minimum of 5 live classes and earn 100% on 12 quizzes, including quizzes in 8 required subject areas, by the time they graduate.
+NOTE: Attending a “live” virtual class on Zoom counts towards the live class attendance requirement.

 How Do I Earn it?